 They say it takes an avocado tree 7 years to bare its first fruit.
-This is the 9th year of teaching the Paxtial Arts formula.
+Developed and taught over a 30 year period.
+This is the 1st year of teaching the completed Paxtial Arts Online Programs and Courses.
 We believe that the seeds of peace we plant today, will begin to bear fruit in our children and grandchildren’s lives.

 The Greek philosopher, Socrates stated that contrast is food to contrast, because everything craves its opposite and not its like.
 For instance: